-14. Concentrations of Credit Risk and Title IV Requirements
+13. Concentrations of Credit Risk and Title IV Requirements

-During the year ended June 30, 2017, the College maintained cash balances at high credit quality financial institutions.
+During the years ended June 30, 2018 and 2017, the College maintained cash balances at high credit quality financial institutions.
 Accounts at the institutions are insured by the Federal Deposit Insurance Corporation.
 Depository balances at year end exceed the insured limits.